-Question 1 Level Mark AO1 Read and understand a variety of texts, selecting and interpreting information, ideas and perspectives.
+Level Mark AO1 Read and understand a variety of texts, selecting and interpreting Level Walk information, ideas and perspectives.
 (12 marks) AO2 Understand and analyse how writers use linguistic and structural devices to achieve their effects.
-(18 marks) 0 No rewardable material.
+(18 marks) • 0 No rewardable material.
 Level 1 1-6 Basic understanding of the text.
 Selection and interpretation of information/ideas/ perspectives is limited.
 Basic identification and little understanding of the language and/or structure used by writers to achieve effects.
 The use of references is limited.
 Level 2 7-12 Some understanding of the text.
-Selection and interpretation of information/ideas/perspectives is valid, but not developed.
+Selection and interpretation of information/ideas/ perspectives is valid, but not developed.
 Some understanding of and comment on language and structure and how these are used by writers to achieve effects, including use of vocabulary.
 The selection of references is valid, but not developed.
 Level 3 13-18 Sound understanding of the text.
 Selection and interpretation of information/ideas/ perspectives is appropriate and relevant to the points being made.
 Clear understanding and explanation of language and structure and how these are used by writers to achieve effects, including use of vocabulary and sentence structure.
 The selection of references is appropriate and relevant to the points being made.
 Level 4 19-24 Sustained understanding of the text.
 Selection and interpretation of information/ideas/ perspectives is appropriate, detailed and fully supports the points being made.
 Thorough understanding and exploration of language and structure and how these are used by writers to achieve effects, including use of vocabulary, sentence structure and other language features.
-The selection of references is detailed, appropriate and fully supports the points being made.
+The selection of references is detailed, appropriate and fully supports Lavale 25 20 the points being made.
 Level 5 25-30 Perceptive understanding of the text.
-Selection and interpretation of information/ideas/ perspectives is apt and is persuasive in clarifying the points being made.

-• Perceptive understanding and analysis of language and structure and how these are used by writers to achieve effects, including use of vocabulary, sentence structure and other language features. • The selection of references is discriminating and clarifies the points being made.
+Selection and interpretation of information (ideas / perspectives is ant Selection and interpretation of information/ideas/ perspectives is apt and is persuasive in slarifying the points being made. and is persuasive in clarifying the points being made.
+Perceptive understanding and analysis of language and structure and bow those are used by writers to achieve effects, including use of how these are used by writers to achieve effects, including use of vocabulary, sentence structure and other language features.
+The selection of references is discriminating and clarifies the points heing made. being made.

-Section B: I maginative Writing
+Section B: Imaginative Writing